-For scores of Americans, as soon as they digest their Thanksgiving turkey, it's time to think about holiday shopping.
-They snatch up newspapers bursting at the seams with circulars and advertisements heralding Black Friday sales.
-Coined in the 1960s, "Black Friday" refers to the day after Thanksgiving that marks the traditional kickoff to the holiday shopping season [source: Tanenbaum and Tate].
+As soon as scores of Americans digest their Thanksgiving turkey, they turn their thinking to holiday shopping.
+They snatch up newspapers bursting at the seams with circulars heralding Black Friday sales or comb through ads online.
+"Black Friday" refers to the day after Thanksgiving that marks the traditional kickoff to the holiday shopping season.
 The "black" in Black Friday symbolizes stores turning a profit.

 The term didn't catch on nationally until the 1980s.
 Before that, Black Friday referred to the hordes of shoppers and tourists in Philadelphia who came into town for the Army-Navy football game that was played on the Saturday after Thanksgiving.
 Police called the day before the game "Black Friday" because of the crowds, traffic and shoplifters, reported History.com.
 But later, the term became associated with shopping, which has been part of the Thanksgiving holidays ever since President Franklin Roosevelt moved the date of Thanksgiving a week earlier to extend the Christmas shopping season in 1939.

 These days, most stores don't even wait for Friday morning.
 They open their doors Thanksgiving evening or at midnight to give deal-hungry shoppers an early start for the shelves.
 Or else they offer "Black Friday" deals online that start way before the big day and go on a week or more after.
 Violent crowds on Black Friday caused stores to spread out the shopping deals to lessen the mayhem.
 And the COVID-19 pandemic of 2020 has further reduced the appetite for in-person shopping and increased the demand for virtual buying.
 Predictions for 2020 are that mall traffic will be 22 to 25 percent lower than 2019 for the six weeks of the holiday season.